-Azure Monitor can be used for centralized monitoring and analysis of log data by using Kusto query, thus Azure Monitor allows you to effectively monitor and visualize Azure resources.
-Azure Arc also empowers Azure Monitor to expand its capability to on-premise and other public clouds.
-You can monitor every resources across environments, Azure, AWS, GCP, OCI, on-premise and others, with Azure Monitor and Azure Arc, then Azure Monitor minimize your effort to manage all the resources regardless locations or environments.
+Azure Monitor can be used for centralized monitoring and analysis of log data by using Kusto queries, so Azure Monitor allows you to effectively monitor and visualize Azure resources.
+Azure Arc also empowers Azure Monitor to expand its capabilities to on-premises and other public clouds.
+You can monitor every resource across environments, Azure, AWS, GCP, OCI, on-premise and others, with Azure Monitor and Azure Arc, then Azure Monitor minimizes your effort to manage all the resources regardless of location or environments.
 Refer to Azure Monitor overview article for the detail.

-Azure Monitor is a very powerful solution, but customers and partners sometimes have a challenge to map Azure Monitor features to their functional and non-functional requirements.
-These series articles describe how to use various Azure Monitor features in terms of functional and non-functional requirements.
+Azure Monitor is a very powerful solution, but customers and partners sometimes have a challenge mapping Azure Monitor features to their functional and non-functional requirements.
+These series of articles describe how to use various Azure Monitor features in terms of functional and non-functional requirements.

-Note: ISVs and partners offer 3rd party monitoring solutions on Azure Marketplace.
-You should consider to use the solutions if Azure Monitor might not work well for the requirements.
+Note: ISVs and partners offer 3rd party monitoring solutions on Azure Marketplace, so you might use the solutions if Azure Monitor might not work well for the requirements.

 Here are popular monitoring objectives based on functional and non-functional requirements for monitoring.

-Monitor network with SNMP Azure network status can be configured from "diagnostic setting".
+Monitor network with SNMP Azure network status can be monitored by configuring "diagnostic setting".
 Azure Monitor offers great monitoring features to meet most cases, but Azure Monitor doesn't offer snmp agent or snmpwalk agent.

-You have to complete three configurations below before following these series articles for Azure Monitor.
+You will have to complete the three configurations below before following these series of articles for Azure Monitor.

 1.1.
 Setup Log Analytics workspace

 Azure Monitor uses "metrics" and "logs" for its data.
-Metric refers to system info of Azure resources for example CPU usage and memory usage.
+Metric refers to system info for Azure resources, for example CPU usage and memory usage.
 Log refers to Event Log and syslog.
-Each Azure resource has settings named as "diagnostic setting" and "activity log", which store logs of the resources on Azure services for example Log Analytics, Azure Storage, and others.
+Each Azure resource has settings named as "diagnostic setting" and "activity log", which store logs of the resources on Azure services; for example Log Analytics, Azure Storage, and others.
 Especially, Log Analytics workspace can be used for analysis and troubleshooting with Kusto query.

 1.2.
 Setup Azure Blob Storage